Double materiality assessment

 • Scope: Assesses the breadth of the impact across individuals, organizations, or ecosystems.

-• Recoverability: Evaluates whether and how quickly the impact can be reversed or mitigated.
+• Recoverability (negative): Evaluates whether and how quickly the impact can be reversed or mitigated.
 This is only applicable for negative impacts.

-• Probability: Estimates the likelihood of the impact occurring.
+• Probability (potential): Estimates the likelihood of the impact occurring.

 Financial materiality criteria